janmonschke/aweekinthewoods/content/blog/scotland/isle-of-arran-coastal-way/index.md

 ![These rocks are only accessible when it's low tide](./images/06-only-rocks-low-tide.jpg)
 <span class="image-caption">These rocks are only accessible when it's low tide</span>

+Up until **Kildonan** the path consists pretty much only of large boulders and it got harder and harder to walk on them with our big backpacks.
+We were quite happy when we could see the village in the far and the path became easier to walk on.
+The sun was very intense again and we were too exhausted already so we decided to cut a bit of the coastal walking and take the bus to **Whiting Bay** from Kildonan.
+That also gave us the chance to rest a bit and enjoy the sea.
+It's a vacation after all ☀️.

 ![Best place to wait for the bus to Whiting Bay](./images/06-waiting-for-the-bus.jpg)
 <span class="image-caption">Best place to wait for the bus to Whiting Bay</span>

+In Whiting Bay we got some water from the amazing staff at the **Coffee Pot**, a beautiful tiny café next to the shore.
+They have plenty of delicious little snacks and I highly recommend stopping there.
+Whiting Bay was not our final destination for the day and we continued along the inland route towards **Lamlash**.
+The inland route to Lamlash is one of the two options at this point.
+The other one is the costal path.
+We went with the inland route because it promised views of waterfalls in deep forests.

 ![Walking through the forest again](./images/06-forest-walking.jpg)
 <span class="image-caption">Walking through the forest again</span>

+The forest route was definitely the better choice that day as it protected us from the very intense sun (around 30°C that day) and there were plenty of sources for very refreshing water.
+After a short but intense ascend along the waterfalls the path got more easy and the elevation opened up great views onto **Holy Isle**.

 ![Holy Isle](./images/06-views-of-holy-isle.jpg)
 <span class="image-caption">Holy Isle</span>

+The slow descend into Lamlash felt like the perfect relaxing final stretch for the day and we found a perfect green patch to pitch all our tents just before Lamlash.
+The ground was nice and soft and there was still plenty of sun in the evening.
+Once the sun was gone however, the midges came out in hordes but we had already started prearing dinner so it was too late to escape into a potentially less-infested spot.

-### <a name="section7"></a>Day 7: Whiting Bay to Brodick (11km)
+### <a name="section7"></a>Day 7: Lamlash to Brodick (11km)

 We rose early and quietly so we would not wake up the darn midges in the morning and enjoyed our breakfast at a nearby road in peace. 🙅‍♂️🦟 This section is only 11km of mostly easy walks next to the shore and through some fields before reaching the Brodick ferry terminal.

 ![Walking along the shore with Goatfell in the back](./images/07-walking-along-the-shore-goatfell-in-back.jpg)
 <span class="image-caption">Walking along the shore with Goatfell in the back</span>

-After making our way through Whiting Bay we reached the shore again and had an even better view of Holy Island than the day before.
+After making our way through Lamlash we reached the shore again and had an even better view of Holy Island than the day before.
 The day started off quite a bit colder than the previous days and the breeze from the sea did not feel as refreshing either.
 A couple kilometers in, the sun made it through the clouds again as if it wanted to have one last amazing day of walking on the island.

 ![More easy grass walking](./images/07-walking-through-lush-grass.jpg)
 <span class="image-caption">More easy grass walking</span>